Blackened Salmon with Citrus Salad

 - In a small mixing bowl, combine the blackening seasoning.
 This includes, oregano, onion powder, garlic powder, salt, pepper, cayenne pepper, paprika.

-- Dust the salmon with the blackening seasoning.
+- Rub the salmon with the blackening seasoning.

 - Drizzle the salmon with olive oil.
 And place it in the oven for 20 minutes.
 This will give you a medium well temperature.
-My salmon was on the thin side, so a thicker piece may take longer to reach medium well.
+My salmon was on the thin side, so cooking times will vary.

 - While the salmon is cooking, you will prepare the citrus topping.